-The SLP is advised to contact the Water Company to confirm arrangements for taking samples, sample testing, testing parameters and reporting, and laboratories they intend to use and/or to confirm any requirement for the Water Company to provide (at reasonable cost) any such support services.
+The SLP is advised to contact the Water Company to confirm arrangements for taking samples, sample testing, testing parameters and reporting, and laboratories they intend to use and/or to confirm

-17.4 Pressure testing of Self-Laid Main
+17.4 Pressure testing and Disinfection requirements of Self-Laid Main

+17.4.1 Pressure Testing

-17.4.1 Pressure testing of pressure pipes and fittings for use by public water suppliers must be carried out as set out in the Water Industry 'Information and Guidance note' (IGN 4-01-03 October 2015: issue 2), available to view online at water.org.uk/publications/wis-ign/general with reference to the following guidance notes: 'Pressure Testing and Disinfection (supplemental) of PE Water Pipelines, Services and Installations'.
+Pressure testing of pressure pipes and fittings for use by public water suppliers must be carried out as set out in the Water Industry 'Information and Guidance note' (IGN 4-01-03 October 2015: issue 2), available to view online at https://standards-board.water.org.uk/wis-ign/ with reference to the following guidance notes: 'Pressure Testing and Disinfection (supplemental) of PE Water Pipelines, Services and Installations'.
 Pressure data, analysis report/pass certificate and pressurisation/decay graphs are to be provided by the SLP to the Water Company within a handover commissioning suite of information.
 All results must be provided in both graphical (test output graph) and tabular formats.

-17.4.2 Pressure Testing and Disinfection (supplemental) of PE Water Pipelines, Services and Installations
+17.4.2 Disinfection (supplemental) of Services and Installations